+REGULATION/CRITERIA VARIANCE/CLARIFICATION NEGULATION CRUERIA ANIANCE/CLARIFICATION

-REGULATION/CRITERIA VARIANCE/CLARIFICATION Rationale: The intent of a "feet first" TND with compact development and a pedestrian gful open space.
-The code prescribes a range of re further defined in the TND criteria manual.
-I but should also be available within the TND, t.
-Unique to this project is the edge condition in on, PARD will be acquiring edge portions of the ot be limited by lot requirements intended for the Il likely be less intensive, and thus, less like the internal, small scale open space uses envisioned in the Code.
+Rationale: The intent of a "fect first" TND with compact development and a pedestrian environment is a balance of density and meaningful open space.
+The code prescribes a range of specific small scale open space types, which are further defined in the TND criteria manual.
+Less intensive open space uses are not defined but should also be available within the TND, particularly at the edge of the TND development.
+Unique to this project is the edge condition in which it abuts a Destination Parkland.
+In addition, PARD will be acquiring edge portions of the open space for public use - these areas should not be limited by lot requirements intended for the internal portions of the TND since their use will likely be less intensive, and thus, less like the internal, small scale open space uses envisioned in the Code.

 Staff Recommendation: Staff supports this requested modification for those tracts, which are currently depicted on the TND land use plan, that fail to meet the minimum standards for open space lots under the Code requirements.
-As a condition of support for this modification of the standards for these specific open space lots; the staff would recommend that structures built within substandard open space areas shall maintain minimum setbacks to insure the safety of pedestrians and motorists (example: limited site distance).
+As a condition of support for this modification of the standards for these specific open space lots, the staff would recommend that structures built within substandard open space areas shall maintain minimum setbacks to insure the safety of pedestrians and motorists (example: limited site distance).